 A frustrating film in terms of character motivation and action – it’s comedic just how much Bree seems to have everyone rally around her, despite the overwhelming evidence against her – but nonetheless entertaining in its ability to lean into the bombastic nature of such genre efforts, Paradise Cove may be more a destination you laugh at than with, but its unintentional value as farcical viewing is enough to request an overnight stay; just sleep with a hammer under your pillow, you never know when you’re going to be ambushed and waterboarded in the middle of the night!

-Paradise Cove is available now on VOD in North America.
-An Australian release is yet to be determined.
+Paradise Cove is available now on VOD in North America and on DVD/Digital in Australia.